rod-trent/AddictedtoKQL/README.md

 The series has it's own shortlink.
 To return back here, just remember the easy URL:  https://aka.ms/Addicted2KQL
 <br><br>
 <b><h2>Table of Contents</h2></b>
-The following are links to the entire series so far:
+The following are links to the entire series so far:<br>

+* Addicted to KQL Part 1: Parsing Unruly Data<br>
+* Addicted to KQL Part 2: Repeatable Repercussion (Functions)<br>
+* Addicted to KQL Part 3: Using KQL for Hunting Operations<br><br>

+<b>NOTE:</b> The series is currently being developed.
+The TOC may change dramatically prior to launch.